Testimonials

 When I retired from active martial arts I wanted an exercise system that would allow me to maintain my health and capture some of the fun of martial arts practice.
 I happened on the Torqueblade System by finding a reference to it on the web page of a well known Master-at-Arms.
 After a brief correspondence about getting the blades shipped to the United States from Canada, I ordered a set.

 I am impressed.
 The Torqueblades are well made and the accompanying explanatory material is quite complete.
 I was able to learn how to use the new swords within a week or two,and daily practice was fun.
 To my pleasure, I noted that my weight dropped back to my dojo weight and my stamina also increased.
-I realized that Mike Macro has put together something really special with his Torqueblade System.
+I realized that Mike Holdsworth has put together something really special with his Torqueblade System.
 The workout sessions are fun, not too demanding on an aging body, yet they provide a solid workout that shows results.
-I'm impressed.
+I’m impressed.

 The Rev. C. Scot Giles, D.Min.